graphql-compose/graphql-compose/docs/intro/quick-start.md

 ## Create relations between Types

 Now that we have declared Types, it’s time to link them with each other.
 This is the exact stage where GraphQL enormously simplifies work for clients that request data.
-A typical scenario when using a RESTful API goes like this: a client requests some data, and tipically makes a second or even third request based on the previous response.
+A typical scenario when using a RESTful API goes like this: a client requests some data, and typically makes a second or even third request based on the previous response.
 GraphQL allows to perform a single deeply nested query, composing the result on the server’s side and sending it back to the client.

 To make such nesting possible we need to link `Author` and `Post` Types with each other.
 For that we will define an `author` field in your `Post` Type, which will allow GraphQL to `resolve` the author's data for every post.
 And for `Author` Type we will define a `posts` field to make retrieving each `Author`'s posts possible.